Guidelines Concerning Withdrawal Of The National Register Credential

 G. For purposes of these Guidelines, a surrender, relinquishment, or withdrawal of a psychologist's license voluntarily, by consent, or in a similar fashion, after a complaint concerning his/her professional qualifications, competence or misconduct has been presented to the relevant state, provincial or territorial psychology board (or similar body responsible for supervising psychology practice) or court, shall be regarded as the equivalent of a license suspension or revocation.

 H. If an applicant or Registrant seeks to withdraw from the application process, surrender the National Register credential, or refuse to renew the National Register credential at any time after charges have been filed against him/her which, if proven, might constitute a basis for sanctions under these Guidelines, the National Register may, in its discretion, determine whether or not to complete such proceedings, despite the individual's effort to withdraw or resign.
-In any case in which sanctions are finally imposed upon a Respondent, the National Register (1) will post the result in such case, and the basic reasons for up to ten years on the National Register’s web site, and (2), may communicate facts concerning the matter to any appropriate governmental body, professional organization, or others in order to protect third parties, the public or the integrity of the National Register.
+In any case in which sanctions are finally imposed upon a Respondent, the National Register (1) will make public notification of the revocation or withdrawal of the National Register credential and the basis thereof on its website “Public Notification of Withdrawal of HSP Credential”, located at https://www.nationalregister.org/about/public-information/public-notice-of-hsp-credential-withdrawn/, and (2), may communicate facts concerning the matter to any appropriate governmental body, professional organization, or others in order to protect third parties, the public or the integrity of the National Register.

 I. Eligibility for Credentialing or Recredentialing.
 An individual who has been denied the National Register credential or has had the National Register credential withdrawn due to a finding of a violation of the Guidelines, may be approved for credentialing or recredentialing only if: